 Marc was Program Chair of EWRL 2012, Workshops Chair of RSS 2013, EXPO Chair at ICML 2020, Tutorials Chair at NeurIPS 2021, and Program Chair at ICLR 2022.
-He is an elected member of the ICML Board.
+He is an elected member of the ICML Board and serves on the Scientific Advisory Boards of the National Oceanography Centre as well as the United Nations University Global AI Network.
 He received Paper Awards at ICRA 2014, ICCAS 2016, ICML 2020, AISTATS 2021, and FAccT 2023.
 In 2019, Marc co-organized the Machine Learning Summer School in London.

 In 2018, Marc received The President’s Award for Outstanding Early Career Researcher at Imperial College.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Grant.